-(1)(B)(ix) have obtained results on the most recent judicial performance evaluation prior to termination of service sufficient to have been certified for retention regardless of whether the evaluation was conducted for self-improvement or certification;
+(1)(C)(ix) have obtained results on the most recent judicial performance evaluation prior to termination of service sufficient to have been recommended for retention regardless of whether the evaluation was conducted for self-improvement or certification;

-(1)(B)(x) continue to meet the requirements for certification for judicial retention election as those requirements are determined by the Judicial Council to be applicable to active senior judges;
+(1)(C)(x) continue to meet the requirements for judicial retention as those requirements are determined by the Judicial Council to be applicable to active senior judges;

 (1)(C)(xii) take and subscribe an oath of office to be maintained by the state court administrator.

 (2) Disqualifications.
 To be an active senior judge, a judge:

 (2)(A) shall not have been removed from office or involuntarily retired on grounds other than disability;

 (2)(B) shall not have been suspended during the judge’s final term of office or final six years in office, whichever is greater;